-Most sports experts would probably deem this unwise, but it’s worked well for me.
+Why is my training like this?
 I used to be very injury-prone; my first two marathon training attempts both ended in overuse injuries.
-I was actually banned from running for two months after the second injury.
+I actually wasn’t allowed to run for two months after the second injury.
 Pretty disheartened, I decided to chase another adventure in the meantime, taking up swimming and biking more frequently.
-Because of this cross-training base, I dabbled in triathlons the year after my injury–completing two sprint triathlons (2015, 2016) and one Olympic distance (2016).
+Because of this cross-training base, I dabbled in triathlons the year after my injury–completing two sprint triathlons, and one Olympic distance.

 I haven’t done a triathlon since then, but I’ve been triathlon training this whole time.
 Since the summer of 2015, I’ve done 5 half marathons, 3 marathons, and one 50k.
-I trained for these races running only 2 days a week, and cross-training 3-4 days.
+I trained for these races running only 2-3 days a week, and cross-training 3-4 days.
 I also haven’t sustained any running overuse injuries since then.

 So, in this post I’ll be sharing what the experts say about low-mileage marathon training, what my training looks like, and why it works for me.

 What Do the Experts Say About Low-Mileage Marathon Training?

 This section contains affiliate links, meaning I may earn a small commission on purchases made, at no extra cost to you.
 This helps me keep my blog running 🙂